 Protests in the Philippines

 Anti-government protests are relatively common in the Philippines.
-Anti-US protests are known to take place in Manila (in the vicinity of the US embassy).
-Activists have long been opposed to the presence of the US military in the region.
+Anti-US protests are also frequent in Manila (near the US embassy).
+Activists have long opposed the presence of the US military in the region.
 Although most demonstrations are peaceful, expats should avoid them as a precaution.

 Problems in the southern Philippines

 Safety in the southern Philippines remains uncertain due to the ongoing activity of Islamist insurgent groups.
-These groups have carried out attacks against government buildings, public transport, local markets and religious festivals and are often involved in armed clashes with government forces.
+These groups have carried out attacks against government buildings, public transport, local markets and religious festivals.
+They are often involved in armed clashes with government forces.

 Insurgent groups in the Philippines, particularly Abu Sayyaf, have also been responsible for kidnapping several people, including foreign nationals.